ubccr/ccrdocs/pages/hpc/jobs.md

 Below are sample script which can be sbatch'd to Slurm to run on a compute node.

-Below is explanation of of the SBATCH options used in our samples.
+Below is an explanation of the SBATCH options used in our samples.
 These are Slurm directives and should be understood before submitting a job.
+For more information on Slurm directives, partitions, and QOS, [see here](#slurm-directives-partitions-qos).

 ```
 #!/bin/sh